SarahAssaad/ELSA_HCAP_Number_Series/README.md

 *Usage*: this code is provided under the creative commons license as an open source subject to citation.

 *Citation*:  Assaad S. 2023.
-ELSA-HCAP study: Derivation of the Number Series summary variables.
+ELSA-HCAP study: Derivation of the summary variables for the Number Series Test.
 STATA 17 code, version 1.0.